Yemen's Houthis add to Biden's foreign policy frustrations

-WASHINGTON (AP) — A clan-based militia government in the Arab world’s poorest country is presenting the Biden administration with another foreign policy setback, as Yemen’s Houthis launch cross-border drone and ballistic-missile strikes rattling the wealthy oil and banking hubs of the skyscrapered Gulf.
+WASHINGTON (AP) — A clan-based militia government in the Arab world’s poorest country is presenting the Biden administration with another foreign policy setback as Yemen’s Houthis launch cross-border drone and ballistic-missile strikes rattling the wealthy oil and banking hubs of the Gulf.

+In the face of three such strikes in as many weeks, U.S. officials are studying financial measures targeting the Houthis and the group's top figures.
+New sanctions are possible as soon as this week.

-The escalation makes Yemen one of the Middle East conflicts keeping the Biden administration and military deeply engaged in the region.
-That's despite President Joe Biden’s vows to turn U.S. focus to what his administration sees as core U.S. challenges, including dealing with the rise of China.
+The escalation makes Yemen one of the conflicts keeping America deeply engaged in the Middle East despite President Joe Biden’s pledged to focus on core challenges, including dealing with the rise of China.

-Houthi fighters launched their latest air barrage into the United Arab Emirates on Monday, as Israel's president visited the UAE.
-Missile defense batteries operated by UAE forces and U.S. troops based in the emirates fired back to intercept.
+Houthi fighters launched their latest barrage into the United Arab Emirates on Monday as Israel's president visited the UAE.
+The attacks have had the 2,000 American military personnel at Al-Dhafra Air Base in the emirates' capital sheltering in bunkers and firing Patriot missiles in response, a rare return of fire.
+The UAE says its missile-defense batteries have intercepted the Houthi fire.

-From Biden down, U.S. officials are scrambling to assure Gulf strategic allies, including Saudi Arabia and the UAE, they will provide defense support.
+U.S. officials are scrambling to assure Gulf strategic allies, including Saudi Arabia and the UAE, of U.S. defensive support.

-“America will have the backs of our friends in the region," Biden told reporters after Monday's strikes, which with the others are a factor in rising global petroleum prices.
+“America will have the backs of our friends in the region," Biden told reporters after Monday's strikes, which are among the factors in rising global petroleum prices.

+Defense Secretary Lloyd Austin spoke Tuesday to Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader, on increased U.S. military measures, including sending the USS Cole guided missile destroyer to Abu Dhabi and deploying advanced fighter jets.

-Biden administration officials appeared taken aback and frustrated early on at the Iran-backed Houthis' determination to keep fighting to win control of more of Yemen, against a Saudi-led coalition equipped with the best U.S. arms that hundreds of billions of dollars can buy.
+Administration officials appeared taken aback and frustrated early on at the Iran-backed Houthis' determination to keep fighting to win control of more territory against a Saudi-led coalition equipped with the best U.S. arms that hundreds of billions of dollars can buy.

 “What I would hope ... is that is the administration has now recognized that strategy, whether it was right or wrong in February of 2021, is not working, has not worked, and therefore they need to change their approach,” said Gerald Feierstein, the Obama administration's ambassador to Yemen from 2010 to 2013.